jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-16-pressurinator.md

 Oof.
 Well... that's not great.
 Mostly because it's eating 10s of GB of RAM again.
 But that's not actually the real benefit.

 On the plus side, we're examining 154 million states and explicitly skipping another 154 million (amusing those are so close, mirror symmetry between the agents?
-I didn't actually account for that...), with ??? implicitly skipped.
+I didn't actually account for that...).
 So there's something here, we just don't have enough RAM to do it.

 But what really shines is if you turn on both at once: